Babak's Oriental Carpets

 Pile: Wool and Silk

-Isfahans are considered the crème de la crème of Persian carpets.
-Created in the master workshops of the city of Isfahan, one of the most prestigious cities of the Middle East, they were probably the first Persian carpets to be known and appreciated in Europe.
-In fact, during the reign of Shah Abbas (1587-1629) many carpets woven by the craftsmen of Isfahan were given as gifts to dignitaries and rulers from the West.
-These examples were in silk and sometimes included the use of silver and gold thread.
-The appearance of Isfahans produced in the last 50 years under the Pahlavi influence is radically different from those produced in the later 19th and early 20th centuries.
-These older items tend to employ a richer palette and more varied designs.
-In contemporary items the palette is more pastel and technical perfection is generally of greater importance than artistic flair.
-Contemporary Isfahans are, however, extremely attractive, and the subduing of the palette, particularly the elimination of strong reds, makes them more compatible with Western decorative schemes.
+The appearance of Isfahan carpets produced during the Pahlavi Dynasty and later-on under the Islamic Republic, is radically different from those produced in the 16th, the 17th, and the 18th centuries.
+Those older items tend to employ a richer palette and more varied designs.
+On the other hand, in contemporary items the palette is more pastel and technical perfection is generally of greater importance than artistic flair.
+As such contemporary Isfahans are extremely attractive, and the subduing of the palette, particularly the elimination of strong reds, makes them more compatible with Western decorative schemes.

 Price Range and Value: